daianeklein/House-Prices-advRegressionTechniques/README.md

 ### Missing Values

   This dataset contains a lot of missing values scattered in almost 20 different variables.
-With the aim of understand the exactly quantity and its impact, the table below was created:
+With the aim of understanding the exactly quantity and its impact, the table below was created:

   <img src="https://i.ibb.co/Fs1DRdY/Screenshot-at-jun-28-21-40-09.png" alt="Screenshot-at-jun-28-21-40-09" width="224" height="473">